ITheophile/Computer_Vision_Mini_Projects/README.md

 * `python recognize_digits.py <'..\images\numbers.jpg'>`

 *NB*: Arguments in `<...>` depends on your file system structure.
-Also, the script expect 6 digits.
+Also, the script expects 6 digits.
 Of course, this will be changed to accept any number of sequential digits